 So Yeshua` answered and told him that this was true – that they had never added to the Torah.
 But he also said that neither had they gained anything.

-‘It’s like when a rich man prepared to go on a long journey.
+‘It’s like when a rich landowner prepared to go on a long journey.
 He called three of his servants, and entrusted to them his gold.
-To the first he gave five kikkarin, to the second, two kikkarin, and to the last, he gave one kikkar.
+To the first he gave five kikkarin, to the second, two kikkarin, and to the last, he gave just one kikkar.
 Then he went away.

-After a long while, the rich man returned, and commanded those servants, to whom he had entrusted the money, to be brought to him to settle accounts.
+After a long while, the rich landowner returned, and commanded those servants, to whom he had entrusted his money, to be brought to him to settle accounts with them.

-The first came to him and said, “Master, you entrusted me with five kikkarin; see, I’ve made five kikkarin more.”
+The first came to him and said, “Master, you entrusted me with five kikkarin; so I traded with them and look, I’ve made five kikkarin more!”

 ‘His master said to him, “Well done, good and faithful servant!
-Because you’ve been faithful in a little matter, I’ll set you over much – you shall keep the five kikkarin you’ve gained.”
+Because you’ve been faithful in a little matter, I’ll set you over much – I shall give you authority over all my estates!”

-‘So the second servant also came forward.
-“Master, you entrusted me with two kikkarin; see, I’ve made two kikkarin more.”
+‘So the second servant also came forward, and said, “Master, you entrusted me with two kikkarin; see, I’ve made two kikkarin more!”

-‘But the third servant came forward, saying, “I know you to be a harsh man; you reap what you didn’t sow, and withdraw what you didn’t deposit.
+‘But the third servant came forward and said, “I know you to be a harsh man; you reap what you didn’t sow, and withdraw what you didn’t deposit.
 So I went and buried the kikkar you gave me in the ground to keep it safe.
 Here, have what’s yours.”

-‘But his master answered him, “You wicked and lazy servant!
-So you knew that I was a harsh man, reaping what I didn’t sow, and withdrawing what I didn’t deposit?
-Then you should’ve invested my money with the bankers, and on my return I would’ve collected it with interest.”
+‘But his master answered him, saying, “You wicked and lazy servant!
+So, you knew that I was a harsh man, reaping what I didn’t sow, and withdrawing what I didn’t deposit?
+Then you should’ve invested my money with the bankers, and on my return I would’ve collected it with interest!”

-‘Then he said to those standing by, “Take the kikkar from him, and give it to him who has ten.
+‘Then he said to those standing nearby, “Take the kikkar from him, and give it to him who has ten.

 (Sefer Yeshua`, passage 80)